 - b.
-Align the heat sink over the microprocessor; then, carefully set it down, on top of the microprocessor. - c.
-Using a screwdriver, secure the heat sink to the microprocessor socket on the SMP board using the two captive mounting screws.
+Align the heat sink over the microprocessor; then, carefully set it down on top of the microprocessor. - Using a screwdriver, secure the heat sink to the microprocessor socket on the SMP board using the two captive mounting screws.
 Press firmly on the screws and tighten them, alternating between them.
-Do not overtighten the screws. - 10.
+Do not overtighten the - 10.
 Close the SMP Expansion Module top cover; then, install the module in the server.
-For details, see"Reinstalling an SMP Expansion Module and cover" on page 41. - 11.
+For details, see "Reinstalling an SMP Expansion Module and cover" on page 41. - 11.
 If you have other options to install or remove, do so now. - 12.
 Close the cover on the server; then, reinstall the server in the rack and connect all external cables.
 For details, see "Closing the cover" on page 49. - 13.
-Turn on the server. - Note: When you install or remove microprocessors, the server configuration information changes.
-Therefore, you must change and save the new configuration information by using the Configuration/Setup Utility program.
-Refer to the User's Guide on the Documentation CD.
+Turn on the server.